Personality traits’ influence at developing overthinking behavior

 Let’s use depression as an example.

 Vice versa, overthinking things might lead to seeing the negatives more clearly.
-The increased focus on these negatives thoughts can in turn lead to people developing even more negative thoughts.
+The increased focus on these negative thoughts can in turn lead to people developing even more negative thoughts.
 And dwelling on these negative thoughts and feelings can lead to depression and/or anxiety disorders.

-Furthermore, people suffering from anxiety can develop overthinking behavior as a result from a negative self-image and due to being overly self-aware.
+Furthermore, people suffering from anxiety can develop overthinking behavior as a result of a negative self-image and due to being overly self-aware.
 Important to note is that being self-aware has both its distinct advantages and disadvantages.
 However, being overly self-conscious can have devastating, negative results.

-• Agreeable people
+Agreeable people

 Agreeable people are more concerned and are easier influenced by what other people think and want than disagreeable people are.

-While disagreeable people, also called people low in personality trait agreeableness will simply put go after what they want without caring too much what other people think of them, agreeable people have a hard time specifying what they want and going after their own goals and needs without taking into account other people’s opinions and feelings.
+While disagreeable people, also called people low in personality trait agreeableness will simply go after what they want without caring too much about what other people think of them, agreeable people have a hard time specifying what they want and going after their own goals and needs without taking into account other people’s opinions and feelings.

-• Non-assertive people
+Non-assertive people

 Non-assertive people have a hard time standing up for themselves and their own needs.

-Since they are less likely to voice and go after their own needs, they are more prone and likely to bottle up their own individual needs and feelings, which might in turn lead to procrastinating.
+Since they are less likely to voice and go after their own needs, they are more prone and likely to bottle up their own needs and feelings, which might in turn lead to procrastinating.

 This procrastinating behavior might lead to developing overthinking behavior.

-• People high in personality trait neuroticism
+People high in personality trait neuroticism

 People high in personality trait neuroticism experience negative emotions like fear, failure, and anxiety more intensely and frequently than people low in personality trait neuroticism do.